 What is considered an overweight load?

 According to federal regulations, any truck-trailer combination exceeding 80,000 lbs. gross weight is considered overweight.
-You may not be able to reduce the load of a divisible cargo within an eight hour period without damage either; after all – it takes one full day worth of work!
+You may not be able to reduce the load of a divisible cargo within eight hours without damage, either; after all, it takes one full day’s worth of work!

 What are permit loads?

-Permit loads are any load or vehicle which exceed the applicable length, width, height and weight limits.
-Non-divisible means that if a permit load is separated into smaller transports it would compromise its intended use by making them unable to perform their function for which they were created.
+Permit loads are any load or vehicle that exceeds the applicable length, width, height, and weight limits.
+Non-divisible means that if a permit load is separated into smaller transports, it would compromise its intended use by making them unable to perform their function for which they were created.

 What is the widest load without a permit?

-What's the difference between oversize load and wide load?
+What’s the difference between an oversize load and a wide load?

 What is the widest load allowed on a highway?

-It is often said that the sky's the limit.
-But this rule doesn't apply to trucks on highways!
-In general, you can expect a maximum of 8.5 feet (102 inches) for width and 102 inches in height with length limited to 53 feet depending which truck type you use.
+It is often said that the sky’s the limit.
+But this rule doesn’t apply to trucks on highways!
+In general, you can expect a maximum of 8.5 feet (102 inches) for width and 102 inches in height, with length limited to 53 feet, depending on which truck type you use.

 Can you pass an oversized load?